antonvw/wex/roadmap.md

 - improve blame size calculation, now only uses size of first blame line, should be more, or all

-# feature/link
-- find_between be configurable
-- the ex link in header is no longer clickable

 # feature/git
 - allow checkout by showing other branches, and remove from menu